 Jone's B.A. in Management is from Mundelein College's Women in Business program, and her M.Div. is from Meadville/Lombard Theological School, where she had a special interest in studying the history of women in the world's religions and in social reform.

-In studying women's contributions to history and culture, I find a rich resource of role models and ideas to give me more hope and some cautionary notes for the future of humanity.
+In studying women's contributions to history and culture, I have found a rich resource of role models and ideas to give me more hope and some cautionary notes for the future of humanity.
 I hope you'll join me in exploring women's heritage.

 Find my profile on Google+: Jone Johnson Lewis